act360/fonepay-for-woocommerce/readme.txt

 = What is needed to use this plugin? =

-* PHP 5.6 or later.
+* PHP 7.0 or greater.
-* WordPress 5.0 or later.
+* WordPress 5.0 or greater.
-* WooCommerce 4.5 or later.
+* WooCommerce 7.5 or greater.
 * Merchant Code and Secret from Fonepay.

 = Which countries does Fonepay accepts payment from? =